Growing plants hydroponically isn’t nearly as complicated as it may seem at first glance.

 Hydrogen peroxide is well known in the hydroponics world for killing root rot.
 It is a quick and efficient treatment method and an affordable one at that.

-Refill the reservoir with fresh water at the correct temperature for your hydroponic system.
-Add in 3 milliliters of hydrogen peroxide for every gallon of water.
+4. Refill the reservoir with fresh water at the correct temperature for your hydroponic system.
+Add 3 milliliters of hydrogen peroxide for every gallon of water.

-On the second or third phase of doing so, empty the tank one last time and fill it back up with fresh clean water.
+7. Empty the tank one last time, and fill it back up with fresh clean water.

-Now you’re ready for resuming normal operations, and hopefully, the root rot won’t be a part of it anymore.
+8. Now you’re ready to resume normal operations, and hopefully, the root rot won’t be a part of it anymore.

-Hydroponic root rot is, unfortunately, not at all uncommon.
+Hydroponic root rot is, unfortunately, not at all an uncommon root disease.

-Too much light, too little light, the wrong amount or temperature of the water, and various other factors cause root rot in very little time.
+Too much light, too little light, the wrong amount or temperature of the water, and various other factors promote root rot in very little time.

-Hopefully this article helps you identify and revive your plants that are affected with root rot or, even better, prevent it altogether!
+Hopefully, this article helps you identify root rot symptoms and revive your plants that are affected with root rot or, even better, prevent it altogether!